minerop5000/ezNotes/README.md

 - `ezNotes.dailyNotesPath`: Path to store daily notes.
 - `ezNotes.templatePath`: Path to the template file for daily notes.
+  - Files used in template path:
+    - `daily.md`: Template for daily notes.
+    - `weekly.md`: Template for weekly notes.
+    - `monthly.md`: Template for monthly notes.

 ### Date replacement patterns